MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 records, the server operator MUST set the overall TTL to the minimum of the "max age" values (following Section 5.2 of {{!RFC2181}}).

-When receiving an ALTSVC record, clients MUST ignore the "ma" parameter if present.
-Clients MAY synthesize a new "ma" parameter from the DNS TTL, in order to interoperate with Alt-Svc processing subsystems.
+When receiving an ALTSVC record, clients MAY synthesize a new "ma" parameter from the DNS
+TTL, in order to interoperate with Alt-Svc processing subsystems.

 ## Interaction with other standards